tess1o/geopulse/docs-website/docs/user-guide/core-features/timeline.md

 *   **Travel Classification Speeds (km/h)**
     *   **What they are:** A set of four advanced speed settings (Walking Max Average, Walking Max Peak, Car Min Average, Car Min Peak).
     *   **How they affect your timeline:** These values determine the speed thresholds used to classify trips as `WALK` or `CAR`.
 Adjusting them can help correctly classify your activities if your personal walking or driving speeds differ from the defaults.

+*   **Gap Stay Inference**
+    *   **What it is:** A toggle to enable intelligent stay inference during data gaps.
+    *   **How it affects your timeline:** When enabled, if you were at a location before a gap and the GPS resumes at the same location, the system infers you stayed there instead of creating a data gap.
+Perfect for capturing overnight stays at home.

+*   **Maximum Gap Duration for Inference (Hours)**
+    *   **What it is:** The maximum duration of a data gap that can be inferred as a stay.
+    *   **How it affects your timeline:** Gaps longer than this will create data gap events even if you return to the same location.
+Default is 24 hours, which covers overnight gaps while remaining conservative for longer periods.